Katolus/functions/docs/adrs/0002_architecture_layout.md

 * Status: Proposed
 * Deciders: [Piotr]
-* Date: 2021-12-23
+* Date: 2022-02-23

 ## Context and Problem Statement

-We need to document the technical assumptions around the way this software can be used.
-Describe user stories through the app flow and how different components fall into full composition.
+This document describes all the architectural components used in the layout of the app.

-The project has been based on iterations of improvement to the base concept, however at this point there is a need of formalizing the decisions makings to add a shape and form the way the project is developed.
+It describe the assumed flow of the app under certain user stories and how different components fall into a full composition.

-## Details
+The architecture of the project has been developed in iterative process of improvement to the base concept (ADR-0001) and this document will formalize the decisions and provide shape and form context.

-We want to define the design of the app from different points of perspective and propose a plan of how different components will interact with each other.
+## Users

-Decisions made to the flow should take into the account a user stories of:
+We are taking into the account following user stories:

 * user has never worked with function as a service
 * user has existing functions and wants to use the tool for unification and easy of use